De La Salle–College of Saint Benilde: Angelo King International Center

-School of Design and Arts – SDA Campus
+Design and Arts Campus – D+A Campus

-The School of Design and Arts Campus (SDA Campus) is a 14-story academic complex with 55,121.95 m2 of usable floor space designed by Lor Calma Design and Associates, with Eduardo Calma as the design principal.
+The Design and Arts Campus (D+A Campus), formerly the School of Design and Arts (SDA) Campus, is a 14-story academic complex with 55,121.95 m2 of usable floor space designed by Lor Calma Design and Associates, with Eduardo Calma as the design principal.
 It was built on a 4,560 m2 lot that was formerly used as parking space for the college, located at 950 Pablo Ocampo Street, and about 500 meters away from the Taft Campus.
 It was originally planned to open in January 2006, but due to construction delays, the opening was moved to May 2007.
 It is the third, largest, and most advanced campus of the college which houses its largest and busiest school, the School of Design and Arts.
 While the exact budget for the building is classified, an estimated amount of 1.2 billion pesos was said to be allotted for the whole building project.

 The building was dubbed by then De La Salle University System president, Br.
 Armin Luistro FSC as the "jewel in the crown of the De La Salle University System schools," as well as one of De La Salle's most ambitious projects.
 The building features an architectural design never before used, with a sophisticated façade and all-glass backside and designed in a way that only the floor from the tenth are visible.
 Calma relates that the building will feature louvers which, when illuminated at night, will appear like lanterns, and considering the location, the lighting effects would set the building apart from its surroundings.